top of page

 Showers

-There are showers in the basement of the house.
-The water is heated by electricity (normally over night) and stored in a big tank.
+There are showers on 1st and 2nd floor of the house.
+The water is heated by electricity (normally over night) and stored in large tanks.
 This system is designed for a maximum of 50 people or 50 showers per day.
-This means that with about double the amount of persons on site we will almost inevitably run out of hot water at some point.
-So we ask you to please, please a) have short showers, turn off water inbetween and b) not wait for warmer it's lukewarm - it won't get any hotter.
+This means that with about three to four times the amount of persons on site we will almost inevitably run out of hot water at some point.

 Pro Tip: You might have a better chance of getting hot water if you take a shower at a time when the shower hasn't been used in a while - like at 5am.
 But also then we kindly ask you to use hot water sparingly.

-Remember to bring a moop bag (“moop” = matter out of place) and a personal carry-on ashtray if you are a smoker.
+• Remember to bring a moop bag (“moop” = matter out of place) and a personal carry-on ashtray if you are a smoker.

 Volunteering: The Meisterplan